-There are about 2000 of these, hand knitted, domestic machine knitted or crocheted, some combining these techniques.
-There are garments of all sorts (men's, women's and children's), household items and decorative pieces.
+There are about 2000 of these: hand knitted, domestic machine knitted or crocheted, with some combining these techniques.
+There are garments of all sorts (men’s, women’s and children’s), household items and decorative pieces.
 Materials include wool, for many of the knitted pieces, and cotton for much of the crochet.
-In age, the collection ranges from pre-Victorian to late twentieth century.
-It varies from museum-quality pieces to pieces representative of 'everyday' domestic production typical of the mid twentieth century.
-There are samples of regional patterns such as Shetland and Aran and 'designer' pieces from the 1980s when knitwear was high fashion.
+In age, the Collection contains items ranging from pre-Victorian to late twentieth century, which vary from museum-quality pieces to pieces representative of ‘everyday’ domestic production typical of the mid twentieth century.
+There are samples of regional patterns such as Shetland and Aran and ‘designer’ pieces from the 1980s when knitwear was high fashion.

 May 2019 marked the start of an exciting project, funded by a National Lottery Heritage Fund grant to the Collection of the Knitting & Crochet Guild.
 Made possible thanks to National Lottery players, the grant of £10,000 enabled the Knitting & Crochet Guild (KCG) Collection to become known to bigger audiences, especially those who are not able to visit the Collection in person.